Beloved1310/blogpostbApi/README.md

 # About

-This Project is an Application Programming Interface for an blog website.
+This Project is an Application Programming Interface for a blog website.
 This include routes for blog posts and comments using javascript programming laguages (Node.js framework for server-side programming), which information is stored in database respectively.
 The purpose of this project is an asssessment test that can help user post blog.

 # Content